 Artist: Dmitri Shostakovich

 A symphonic concerto in four parts, with each movement containing its own identity, Shostakovich’s first violin concerto is a distinctive addition to the repertoire.
-Most notable is the diabolic “Scherzo,” a true danse macabre if ever I’ve heard one, and the stirring “Passacaglia,” a stark contrast that finds the featured soloist climbing a stairway to heaven.
+Most notable is the diabolic “Scherzo,” a true danse macabre if ever I’ve heard one.
+There’s also the stirring “Passacaglia,” a stark contrast that finds the featured soloist climbing a stairway to heaven.

 Symphony No. 3